FrancisNji/Causal_AI/README.md

 ##################################################################################

-# Assignment 1 folder ocontains solutions to assignment 1 of the course
+# Assignment 1 #
+THis folder contains solutions to assignment 1 of the course